Inverse uncertainty quantification of a mechanical model of arterial tissue with surrogate modeling: Methods

 \subsubsection{Calibration process}

-After defining prior distributions for the calibration parameters and the likelihood function, a Markov Chain Monte-Carlo (MCMC) sampling with a Metropolis-Hastings algorithm was used to sample from the obtained posterior distributions \cite{Hastings1970MonteApplications,Chib1995UnderstandingAlgorithm}.
-An initial state for the sampler in the parameter space by the maximum a posteriori (MAP) method was found, which is a numerical optimisation method to find a point estimate of the mode of the distribution \cite{Bassett2019MaximumEstimators}.
+After defining prior distributions for the calibration parameters and the likelihood function, a MCMC sampling with a Metropolis-Hastings algorithm was used to sample from the obtained posterior distributions \cite{Hastings1970}.
+An initial state for the sampler in the parameter space by the maximum a posteriori (MAP) method was found, which is a numerical optimisation method to find a point estimate of the mode of the distribution \cite{Bassett2019}.
 The calibration process was then performed iteratively to update our beliefs about the calibration parameters.
 The obtained posterior distributions were used as the following inference's prior distributions, and new posteriors were produced.
-This process of the calibration was then iterated until the posterior distributions were converged.
-For reusing posteriors, first, Gaussian kernel density estimation (KDE) \cite{Wang2013FromMethods} was used to estimate the PDF of a random variable in a non-parametric way.
-To ensure convergence to true parameter values, the usage of independent data for each iteration is needed.
+This process of the calibration was then iterated until the posterior distributions converged.
+For reusing posteriors, first, Gaussian kernel density estimation (KDE) \cite{Wang2020} was used to estimate the PDF of a random variable in a non-parametric way.
+To ensure convergence to true parameter values, independent data is needed in each iteration.
 Thus, for sampling from obtained PDFs, a linear interpolation of PDF was evaluated on evenly distributed points on the extended domain of the posterior samples.
 The Bayesian calibration process is performed using a probabilistic programming package for Python - PyMC3 \cite{PyMC3}.